-The 1st of a Three Series Event sponsored by The Ministry of Education, School District No. 43 and the partner groups listed below.
+The 2nd of a Three Series Event sponsored by The Ministry of Education, School District No. 43 and the partner groups listed below.

-Peer dynamics, school dynamics, and broader social dynamics can have a tremendous influence on our children and youth and the greatest evolving force of all is the role of technology from texting, social networking (Facebook, Twitter, Instagram, Snapchat), to the Internet.
+Peer dynamics, school dynamics, and broader social dynamics can have a tremendous influence on our children and youth and the greatest evolving force of all is the role of technology from texting, social networking (Facebook, Twitter, Instagram, Snapchat) and the Internet in its totality.